sturob/tmux-teleport/README.md

 ### Key bindings

-	  RETURN   Go to selected window
+	  RETURN   Go to selected window or run action

 	  CTRL-n   New window, named with the search text CTRL-\   Rename selected window